yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 You can opt out by filling out this form: [https://www.infotracer.com/optout](https://www.infotracer.com/optout).
 You can also mail in this form: [https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf](https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf) or fax it to 1-617-933-9946.

 ### ☠ Intelius
 Find your information here: [https://www.intelius.com](https://www.intelius.com/).
-Opt out here: [https://www.intelius.com/optout](https://www.intelius.com/optout).
-(Intelius owns Addresses.com, Addresssearch.com, Anywho, Classmates, DateCheck, Instant Checkmate, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleFinder, PeopleLookup, Phonesbook, Publicrecords, Spock, Zabasearch, and possibly US Search.)
+Opt out here: [https://www.intelius.com/suppression-center](https://www.intelius.com/suppression-center).
+You will need to enter your birthdate and any information you want suppressed, and you’ll also have to confirm your email address and enter a verification code emailed to you.
+(Intelius owns Addresses.com, Addresssearch.com, Anywho, Classmates, DateCheck, Instant Checkmate, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleFinder, PeopleLookup, Phonesbook, Publicrecords, Spock, US Search, and Zabasearch.)

 ### LocatePeople
 Find your information and Record ID here: [https://www.locatepeople.org/](https://www.locatepeople.org/).
 Opt out here with your Record ID: [https://www.locatepeople.org/optout/](https://www.locatepeople.org/optout/)